-51. Guidance counsellors must not, out of kindness or for any other reason, falsify or destroy part of or an entire report or record.

-52. Guidance counsellors must ensure the quality of their professional services offered to the public, in particular,

-(1) by ensuring that their level of competence is kept up to date, maintained and developed; $\left(2\right)$ by assessing the quality of their evaluations and actions; and

-(3) by promoting education and information measures in the field in which they practise.

-53. Before providing professional services, guidance counsellors must evaluate their proficiency, knowledge and the means at their disposal.
-Where they consider that they cannot act adequately for a client, they must obtain the necessary assistance after obtaining the client's consent or refuse to provide services.

-54. Guidance counsellors must, as soon as the interest of their client so requires and after having obtained their consent, consult another guidance counsellor or another professional, or refer the client to one of those persons.

-55. Guidance counsellors must refrain from giving opinions, recommendations or advice that are contradictory or incomplete.
-To that end, guidance counsellors must endeavour to gain sufficient knowledge and understanding of the facts.

-56. Guidance counsellors who produce a written or oral report must limit its content to the interpretations, findings and recommendations based on their professional expertise and related to the practice of their profession.
+- 51. Guidance counsellors must not, out of kindness or for any other reason, falsify or destroy part of or an entire report or record. - 52.
+Guidance counsellors must ensure the quality of their professional services offered to the public, in particular, - (1) by ensuring that their level of competence is kept up to date, maintained and developed; - (2) by assessing the quality of their evaluations and actions; and - (3) by promoting education and information measures in the field in which they practise. - 53.
+Before providing professional services, guidance counsellors must evaluate their proficiency, knowledge and the means at their disposal.
+Where they consider that they cannot act adequately for a client, they must obtain the necessary assistance after obtaining the client's consent or refuse to provide services. - 54.
+Guidance counsellors must, as soon as the interest of their client so requires and after having obtained their consent, consult another guidance counsellor or another professional, or refer the client to one of those persons. - 55.
+Guidance counsellors must refrain from giving opinions, recommendations or advice that are contradictory or incomplete.
+To that end, guidance counsellors must endeavour to gain sufficient knowledge and understanding of the facts. - 56.
+Guidance counsellors who produce a written or oral report must limit its content to the interpretations, findings and recommendations based on their professional expertise and related to the practice of their profession.

-57. Guidance counsellors must not, by any means of communication whatsoever, utter words, publish writings, distribute photographs, pictures, videos or perform any other act that is contrary to the provisions of this Code or urge any person to do so.

-58. Guidance counsellors must refrain from practising their profession in a condition or in a state that may compromise the quality of their professional services or the dignity of the profession.

-59. Guidance counsellors must refrain from consuming, distributing or selling psychotropic substances in the practice of their profession.

-60. Guidance counsellors must refrain from committing an act involving collusion, corruption, malfeasance, breach of trust or influence peddling.

-61. Guidance counsellors must take the means necessary to not compromise the validity of a test or evaluation tool and not reveal the protocol to their client.

-62. Guidance counsellors must recognize the inherent limits of the measurement instruments they use and exercise caution in interpreting the psychometric material, in particular by taking into account

-(1) the specific characteristics of the tests or of the client that may interfere with their judgment or affect the validity of their interpretation;

-(2) the context of the intervention; and

-(3) factors that could affect the validity of the measurement instruments or evaluation tools and necessitate changes in the administering of tests or the weighting of standards.

-63. Guidance counsellors must assume full personal civil liability.
-They may not exclude, limit or attempt to exclude or limit personal civil liability, by any means whatsoever, in particular by invoking the liability of the partnership or joint-stock company within which they carry on their professional activities or that of another person practising within that partnership or joint-stock company or by requesting that their client or the client's representative renounce any recourse in case of professional negligence on their part.

-§7.
-Professional commitment and collaboration

-64. To the extent of their resources, qualifications and experience, guidance counsellors must participate in the development and quality of the profession in particular by accompanying students and by sharing with other guidance counsellors.
+- 57. Guidance counsellors must not, by any means of communication whatsoever, utter words, publish writings, distribute photographs, pictures, videos or perform any other act that is contrary to the provisions of this Code or urge any person to do so. - 58.
+Guidance counsellors must refrain from practising their profession in a condition or in a state that may compromise the quality of their professional services or the dignity of the profession. - 59.
+Guidance counsellors must refrain from committing an act involving collusion, corruption, malfeasance, breach of trust or influence peddling. - 60.
+Guidance counsellors must take the means necessary to not compromise the validity of an assessment tool and, to that end, not reveal the protocol to their client. - 61.
+Guidance counsellors must recognize the inherent limits of the assessment tools they use and interpret the results with caution, in particular by taking into account - (1) the characteristics of the client that may interfere with their judgment or affect the validity of their interpretation; - (2) the context of the evaluation; and - (3) factors that could affect the validity of the assessment tools. - 62.
+Guidance counsellors must assume full personal civil liability.
+They may not exclude, limit or attempt to exclude or limit personal civil liability, by any means whatsoever, in particular by invoking the liability of the partnership or joint-stock company within which they carry on their professional activities or that of another person practising within that partnership or joint-stock company or by requesting that their client or the client's representative renounce any recourse in case of professional negligence on their part. - §7.
+Professional commitment and collaboration - 63.
+To the extent of their resources, qualifications and experience, guidance counsellors must participate in the development and quality of the profession in particular with students and other guidance counsellors.